 You should apply for housing even if you have not yet been accepted into the Blue Horizons program, as places fill up fast and completing the form now will get your name into the housing queue.
 You are not required to include a perm number on your application, as “summer-only” non-UC students can’t enroll in courses until May.

 Blue Horizons is generously sponsored by Sony Pictures Entertainment.

 The Benioff Ocean Initiative Environmental Media Fellowship program, generously funded by Marc and Lynne Benioff, provides financial support for Blue Horizons students.

-The program is cosponsored by the Associated Student Coastal Fund and UCSB Summer Sessions.
+The program is cosponsored by the Associated Student Coastal Fund, the UCSB Department of Film and Media Studies and UCSB Summer Sessions.

-We are grateful to the National Marine Sanctuaries Channel Islands and Pond5 for their donation of stock video footage.
+We are grateful to the National Marine Sanctuaries Channel Islands for its donation of stock video footage.